Jean-Pierre, Count of Montalivet: Early life and Revolution

-A nobleman born in Sarreguemines the son of Charles Victor Bachasson, Seigneur de Montalivet, Maréchal de camp, Knight of the Order of Saint Louis and Councilor Secretary of the King in the Chancellery of Corsica, etc., and second wife Marthe de Saint-Germain, Noble Femme, he was counsellor to the Grenoble parlement from 1785 à 1790, and, while in Valence, he became friends with a Napoleon Bonaparte, who was a young officer at the time.
+A nobleman born in Sarreguemines the son of Charles Victor Bachasson, Seigneur de Montalivet, Maréchal de camp, Knight of the Order of Saint Louis and Councilor Secretary of the King in the Chancellery of Corsica, etc., and second wife Marthe de Saint-Germain, Noble Femme, he was counsellor to the Grenoble parlement from 1785 to 1790, and, while in Valence, he became friends with Napoleon Bonaparte, who was a young officer at the time.
 In 1788, during the bloody riots known as the Journée des Tuiles, he took the side of the revolt and was banished to his château in Montmeyran.

 Although supportive of the French Revolution, Bachasson enlisted in the Army of Italy in order to escape the Reign of Terror.
 After his return to France he was elected Mayor of Valence in 1795, and was commissioner for the département of Drôme under the French Directory.

 Consulate and Empire

 After his 18 Brumaire coup, Napoleon called Bachasson to serve as préfet of the Manche and then Seine-et-Oise under the Consulate.
 With the start of the French Empire, Bachasson joined the Conseil d'État, became director of the Legion of Honor, and, from 1806, head of the Corps des Ponts et Chaussées.

-He became a Minister of the Interior in 1809, during the period when France was at the peak of its European territorial expansion.
+He became Minister of the Interior in 1809, during the period when France was at the peak of its European territorial expansion.
 As Minister, Bachasson helped develop the infrastructure within the Empire by, for example, authorising the construction of new bridges and ports.
 He also oversaw large-scale urban works in Paris, the building of such monuments as the Arc de Triomphe and the Palais Brongniar, as well as the expansion of sewage works and the digging of public fountains.